datainsider-co/rocket-bi/README.md

 # Rocket BI

-RocketBi is a self-service, web-based business intelligent product tailor-made for analytical databases.
+RocketBI is a self-service, web-based business intelligent product tailor-made for analytical databases.
 RocketBI is the core product of DataInsider stack.
 You can use RocketBI to analyze, visualize, and easily collaborate with your friends.